bwinter/resume/Brendan-Winter-Resume.md

 * Standardized operations visibility across Tanzu, collaborating with **20** microservice teams to define **SLIs** & **error budgets**, producing a single-pane dashboard with \~200 charts and \~**60 SLIs**.

-* Productize dashboard approach with dashboards-as-code (**Terraform**) — authored 6 reusable modules, maintained the Wavefront Terraform provider and **Go** client to simplify configuration and share logic.
+* Productize dashboard approach with dashboards-as-code (**Terraform**) — authoring 6 reusable modules, maintaining the Wavefront Terraform provider and **Go** client to simplify configuration and share logic.

 * Provided Tanzu Mission Control continuous monitoring against its **99.99% SLO** by building and operating **Kubernetes** clusters running custom SLI probes/controllers that emitted metrics to Wavefront (**time-series DB**).
 (Kustomize/GitOps, Vault, Python and kubebuilder)